Merkel says EU should “keep its word” in relations with accession candidates

 “[T]oday we are, so to speak, a hostage to the nationalism of the countries of Europe,” said Rama.
 “There is no nationalist government in Europe, but in some countries the nationalists and right-wing extremists influence the decisions of the governments.
 What is happening today is the integration process being taken hostage by the nationalist spirit in a particular country.”

-The two politicians also talked of the progress made since the launch of the Berlin Process, initiated by Merkel in 2014 to encourage regional cooperation in the Western Balkans.
+The two politicians also talked of the progress made since the launch of the Berlin Process, initiated by Merkel in 2014 to encourage regional co-operation in the Western Balkans.

 Talking of the impact of the process, Merkel pointed to her discussion over lunch with all six heads of government of the states of the Western Balkans as an example of how relations in the region have improved.

 “Communication prevails.
 You talk to each other, you meet normally.
 That was not a special event today, but such events happen all the time.
-There was no such thing in the past … the overall cooperation has also been greatly increased, be it in civil society, in youth exchanges or in the field of science.
+There was no such thing in the past … the overall co-operation has also been greatly increased, be it in civil society, in youth exchanges or in the field of science.
 We have just spoken again about the important transnational infrastructure projects, some of which are progressing very slowly, but where we can now see the first steps,” she commented.

 “I think we should look at the whole process in a historical context.
 When the Federal Chancellor invited us to Berlin in 2014, it was the first time in the history of this region that we received such an invitation.
 All the heads of state in this region met and sat around a table to talk about the future – not to beat or butcher each other,” said Rama on the same theme.

-“This process paved the way for communication between Serbia and Albania with the aim of regional development, and this against the historical background that the heads of state never met,” he added, though acknowledged that “the mechanisms that are being set in motion with regard to economic projects are running a little slowly”.
+“This process paved the way for communication between Serbia and Albania with the aim of regional development, and this against the historical background that the heads of state never met,” he added, though acknowledging that “the mechanisms that are being set in motion with regard to economic projects are running a little slowly”.

-Rama also said he believed that while states from the region are waiting to join the EU they should pursue regional coperation.
+Rama also said he believed that while states from the region are waiting to join the EU they should pursue regional co-operation.
 “We cannot wait to join the EU first and then build our highways, our infrastructure or our digital infrastructure.
 No, we shouldn't wait for that.
 We should also build our common regional market.
 We can start now.”